hero media

 Don’t miss some of the world’s best tennis players at Brisbane International.
 (Image: Hayley Williamson Photography)

 The Australian Open isn’t the only tennis tournament kicking off this January – Queensland’s capital city is hosting its own version, and it’s sure to be just as thrilling.
-Presented by ANZ, the Brisbane International boasts a jam-packed scheduling, from qualifiers through to grand finals.
+Presented by ANZ, the Brisbane International boasts a jam-packed schedule, from qualifiers through to grand finals.

 Beyond the courts, the tournament brings a festival-like feel to the city, with sun-soaked day sessions, buzzing food and drink offerings and a chance to catch world-class players up close.
 It’s an easy way to experience the excitement of elite tennis without the scale of a Grand Slam.